The production process

-Every piece of pottery from La Poterie de Taizé undergoes a process borne of patience, dedication, and decades of experience.
-What appears simple is in fact the result of many precise steps, all executed with the same care.
-In the tradition of monastic craftsmanship that shapes our roots.
+Every piece of pottery from La Poterie de Taizé undergoes a process driven by patience, dedication, and decades of experience.
+What looks simple is actually the result of many precise steps, all carried out with the same care – in the tradition of monastic craftsmanship that shapes our roots.

-The birth of every ceramic: the clay is mixed!
+I am the Alpha (α), the birth of every ceramic: The clay is mixed!

-Before any shaping can begin, the clay is made in the workshop in Taizé itself.
+Before anything can be shaped, the clay is made in the workshop in Taizé itself.

-Our clay is made from a careful blend of natural minerals such as feldspar and silica, combined with kaolin and water.
+Our clay is created from a careful blend of natural minerals like feldspar and silica, combined with kaolin and water.

 This process requires the utmost care and experience.